Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 > Sockets can be combined with DNS to go to a specific port on a website.
 For example, mc.ibaguette.com:8123 could initiate a HTTP connection to a server with a specific port of 8123 rather than the default HTTP port of 80.

 **Bonus Points for A***
 TCP ensures that no data is received erroneously or is lost during transport, so packets can be retransmitted and all must me acknowledged by the receiving device.
 This security adds delays and additional processing overhead.
-UDP does not add any of these error checks, but is more suited towards realtime applications such as Discord Voice Chats, whereas text chat it uses TCP.
+UDP does not add any of these error checks, but is more suited towards real-time applications such as Discord Voice Chats, whereas text chat it uses TCP.

 For this reason, UDP is deemed as the unreliable protocol as it is "send and forget", with packets arriving out of order or not at all.
 TCP is a sequential stream but is slower due to ACK packets (acknowledgement) and can cause packets to queue and ping spikes.
 TCP is susceptible to ping spikes, and UDP is susceptible to packet loss (hence why in online games you get packet loss and ping spikes - they use *both* depending on what's being requested!)